BBS-contact/BBS-Open-System/docs/fundraising.md

 # BBS Fundraising & Partnership Strategy

-This document outlines the public-facing fundraising and partnership strategy for the BBS ecosystem.
-It explains how financial support is structured, what stages require investment, and how institutions can participate safely and transparently.
+This document outlines the public-facing fundraising and partnership strategy
+for the BBS ecosystem.
+It explains how financial support is structured,
+what stages require investment, and how institutions can participate safely
+and transparently.

 BBS is an ethical public digital infrastructure project.
-Funding follows the same principles: transparency, responsibility, and integrity.
+Funding follows the same principles: **transparency, responsibility, and integrity**.

 ---

-# 1. Purpose of Fundraising
+## 1. Purpose of Fundraising

 The objective is to support:

-- development of public modules,
+- development of public modules
-- expansion of research and ethical AI,
+- expansion of research and ethical AI
-- infrastructure for pilot deployments,
+- infrastructure for pilot deployments
-- technical documentation,
+- technical documentation
-- security and verification layers,
+- security and verification layers
-- collaboration with institutions,
+- collaboration with institutions
-- long-term sustainability.
+- long-term sustainability

-The project is not commercial.
+The project is **not commercial**.
 Funding supports public benefit and ethical innovation.

 ---

-# 2. Funding Principles
+## 2. Funding Principles

 ### • Transparency
-All received funds, partners, and use of resources remain publicly documented.
+All received funds, partners, and use of resources remain publicly documented
+and verifiable.

 ### • Ethical neutrality
-No political, ideological, or commercial control is allowed.
+No political, ideological, or commercial control is permitted.

 ### • No ownership transfer
-Funders do not gain control over governance or decision-making.
+Funders do not gain governance rights, influence, or privileged access.

 ### • Responsibility
 Funds are used strictly for project development and public benefit.

 ### • Independence
-BBS remains autonomous and cannot be influenced by private interests.
+BBS remains autonomous and cannot be shaped or controlled by private interests.

 ---

-# 3. Funding Stages
+## 3. Funding Stages

 Funding is organized into three progressive stages:

----

-## Stage I — Foundation (Current Stage)
+### **Stage I — Foundation (Current Stage)**

-Focus:
+**Focus:**

 - core architecture
 - documentation